exile2003/MERN/README.md

 ### MERN Application
-This is my code that I copy within learning MERN from [this] youtube chanel by
+This is my code that I copied within learning MERN from [this] youtube chanel by
 Vladilen Minin.